goshiphq/goship-cms/content/articles/freight-insurance.md

 ---
-title: "Freight Insurance: Do I Need to Get Freight Insurance For My Shipment?"
+title: "Freight Insurance: Do I Need to Get Freight Insurance for My Shipment?"
 description: Freight insurance is an effective tool to make your shipments secure.
 Get reliable freight protection through insuring your items.
 keywords: freight insurance